Bronek/function_ref__constant_wrapper/dxxxx.md

 ## Is there a proposal to add such constructors to other function wrappers ?

-Initial work has been done by Zhihao Yuan and (separately) by Tomasz Kamiński.
+Related work has been done by Zhihao Yuan and (separately) by Tomasz Kamiński and Jan Schultke.

 ## What's the problem with replacing `nontype` with `constant_wrapper` ?